Kakan Math Temple - The faithful Gravity Defying Stones

 This hidden but spectacular marvel is 34 km. from Morena bus stand (left turn from Morena crossing while coming from Agra, Dhaulpur) and 23 km. from Mitawali Shiva temple, when coming from Gwalior (57 km. from Gwalior bus stand via Bhind road).

 There are many such Kakanmath lying hidden in different parts of our country.
 Most of them are in ruins due to apathy of citizens and government.
-It is upto us to preserve our rich heritage so that coming generations also get a chance to feel proud on our amazing history by seeing such masterpieces.
-Chambal ravines have been secluded for long, but has amazing wealth of our history.
+It is up to us to preserve our rich heritage so that coming generations also get a chance to feel proud on our amazing history by seeing such masterpieces.
+Chambal ravines have been secluded for long but has amazing wealth of our history.
 Continue towards Gwalior and you will come across Shiva Temple at Mitawali, Padawali (Superior of Khajuraho temple) and a massive complex of temples at Batesara.
 Take out some time whenever you plan a trip to Agra or trip to Gwalior

 Nearest railway station is Morena and most of the trains halt here.
 State transport buses ply from Morena and Gwalior bus stand to Sihoniya village.
 Sihoniya is also connected to nearby towns by city buses, however frequency is not so good.
 One can also avail sharing options from Morena to Sihoniya to reach Kakanmath.